Man imprisoned in California charged in 1994 slayings of mother, 3-year-old in Renton

 Police investigating the double murder in Washington worked the case for years, pursuing a number of promising leads that never panned out.
 But Jones had not even been on the radar as a suspect in the early years after the killings.

-After the big break in the case linking him to the crime scene, Renton cold-case Detective Rick Cross and King County prosecutor Jeff Baird traveled to California to interview Jones in prison.
+After the big break in the case linking him to the crime scene, Renton cold-case Detective Rick Cross and Senior King County Deputy Prosecutor Jeff Baird traveled to California to interview Jones in prison.
 They showed Jones a photo of Stacy Falcon, and he repeatedly denied knowing her.

 Cross later followed up by interviewing people who confirmed that Jones had lived in 1993 and 1994 at the Kenton Ridge apartment complex, where Stacy was last seen alive picking up her son from a babysitter.
 In April 2004, Cross submitted the case for a charging decision.